efgics/fds/README.md

  - Develop the ability to solve real-world problems using machine learning.

 ## Syllabus and Policies
-The course uses Github for assignment submission, discussion, questions.
-Slides, assignments, and recorded videos will be posted here.
+The course uses Github for assignment submission.
+Slides and assignments will be posted here.
+Video lecture recordings and weekly course announcements will be posted on myCourses.

 **Prerequisites**: The course does not have formal prerequesites, but we describe background knowledge that will help you be successful in the course.
 Since the course always has a substantial programming component solid programming skills will be benefitial.
 Also note that Python and github are required for submitting assignments and [Assignment 0](assignments/assignment0.md) provides learning materials to help students with those.